 The Justice Project Needs Assessment Implementation Plan provides a road map for meaningful action, articulating steps to take in the next 1-3 years.
 It identifies 15 projects in five categories to make changes in systems, services, and facilities.
 Many of the projects will require significant investments of local, state, and federal funding, including grants and a proposed sales and use tax.
 In addition to strengthening and expanding support services and programs, the Implementation Plan proposes new facilities to enable this expansion.
-These include facilities for crisis intervention, mental health and substance use disorder treatment, supportive housing, and a new jail and behavioral health treatment center.
+These include facilities for crisis intervention, mental health and substance use disorder treatment, and supportive housing, and a new jail and behavioral health treatment center.
+The largest facility would be a new jail and behavioral health treatment center, which would replace the failing jail, and have integrated medical, dental, and behavioral health services for the restoration and rehabilitation of incarcerated people.